larsbrinkhoff/its-presentation/PITCHME.md

 ### Beginnings

-- At the MIT AI lab
+- At the MIT AI group
+- For their PDP-6 computer
+- Grew from singe-user tools
 - First version 1967
-- For the PDP-6 computer
-- Grew from singe-user tools
 - Alternative to CTSS and Multics

 <img src="pics/PDP-6.jpg" width="35%"></img>